 ...while a young child silently watches, surprised.
 The caption should read: "We're out of peanuts!
 Just making a run to the store!".

 Can't come up with a character out of your head?
-Chop up pictures of people from magazines, separating their torsos, heads, legs, feet, etc. and toss it all up in the air.
+Here's a jump start: Chop up pictures of people from magazines, separating their torsos, heads, legs, feet, etc. and toss it all up in the air.
 Assemble random parts together, like Frankenstein, taping them together on the back.
-Now trace this being with tracing paper and a pencil, or otherwise develop them.
+Now trace this being with tracing paper and a pencil.
+You'll see some amusing results.